Bayern beat Hanover to slash Dortmund's lead

 Second-placed Bayern, who left Bundesliga top scorer Gomez on the bench at the start, had a good chance in the 20th minute but Franck Ribery fired wide from 10 metres.

-The Bavarians, who meet Olympique Marseille next week in the first leg of their Champions League quarter-final, went ahead in the 36th minute through Kroos.
+The Bavarians, up against Olympique Marseille next week in the first leg of their Champions League quarter-final, went ahead in the 36th minute through Kroos.

-The Germany international chipped the ball over keeper Ron-Robert Zieler after a quick combination between Ribery and Arjen Robben.
+The Germany international chipped the ball over keeper Ron-Robert Zieler after a quick exchange between Ribery and Arjen Robben.

 Gomez, who came on after an hour, went close when his low drive from a tight angle rattled the post.